collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Let’s Pretend We’re Going on a Journey

 I've made this journey before and you haven't.
 I know the best way to complete this journey.
-I want to impart some of my knowledge to you, so that your journey will go smoothly.
+I want to impart some of my knowledge to you, to save you time and frustration.

 </td></tr>